 A potential supplier claiming all or part of a product is accessible should be asked to share documentation about how that conclusion was reached.
 Accessibility testing, also known as accessibility evaluation, can take several forms and all should be explored with potential vendors.

 - If tested by an automated tool, ask for the name of the testing tool, the tool vendors, testing rules and protocols, and when (and how often) in the development cycle testing occurs.
 If your organization is not familiar with the tool, ask for contact information for the tool vendor and meet to determine tool rules and other appropriate information to evaluate the tools.
-The W3C Web Accessibility Initiative (WAI) has a useful suite of information about web accessibility evaluation tools that includes guidance on choosing tools and common features and functions.
+The W3C Web Accessibility Initiative (WAI) has a useful suite of information about web accessibility evaluation tools (External link) that includes guidance on choosing tools and common features and functions.
 Information in the WAI resource can also guide questions about evaluating technology other than websites.
 Remember, automated testing is never sufficient to fully evaluate technology for accessibility.

 - If manually tested, ask about rules given those conducting the testing and other testing protocols including what features, functionality, and content was tested and when during the development cycle manual testing was done.
 Was manual testing done in-house or by a third-party vendor?
 If third party, ask about qualifications of the testers and the nature of the third-party contract, particularly around issues of indemnity for accessibility barriers that may become relevant to your organization’s contract.
 Were people with disabilities involved in the manual testing program?